brunokenshin/jmic/README.md

 Project uses Java 7, Spring Boot as core framework application, gradle 2.12 as building tool and Maven Central as dependencies repository.

+It generates a '.war' file that can be depployed into a servlet-container like Tomcat.
+JMIC uses MySQL but you can change for another SQL database.

 # Limitations:
 - Must be only one persistance table for all fields
 - Persistance table MUST have column "ID" (Primary Key) and it must be the ONLY "NOT NULL" column.